 I have ditched the pressure cooker and adopted the Dutch oven for my rice dishes for many years.
 Yes, that includes my absolute favorite Biryani(a Rice dish made with Indian spices and meat).
-That hustle and bustle of changing 3 different pots just didn’t seem right when you can fix your favorite biryani in a versatile Milo Dutch oven on the stovetop, then in the oven, and to the table.
+That hustle and bustle of changing 3 different pots just didn’t seem right when you can fix your favorite easy Chicken Biryani in a versatile Milo Dutch oven on the stovetop, then in the oven, and to the table.
 No foil covering or sealing is needed.
 The heavy lid of my new Milo by Kana is heavy enough to seal that steam for cooking perfect Biryani.

 I cooked the perfect chicken curry in my Milo by Kana then layered it with fried onions and rice.
 Popped the Milo in the oven for baking.
 And, viola, the phenomenally delicious Chicken Biryani was ready in no time.
 I wish you could smell the aroma of my Biryani when I opened the lid.

 I am so excited about Kana Goods’ new Kickstarter Campaign offering 6 gorgeous new colors.
 Their beautiful products are made from 40% recycled cast iron and less than half the price of a well-known expensive brand.
 I feel great about using products that are made from recycled material.
 Gorgeous white was my match.
 Which one is yours?
 You can choose your favorite color now only on Kana Goods Kickstarter.
 Click here to learn more about their products and reserve yours now.